 Events and inbound marketing were always a somewhat odd couple.
-The general rule for inbound marketing is that customers are the deciding factor.
-As a supplier or service provider you have to make content available for customers to discover when it suits them.
+The general rule for inbound marketing is that customers are the guiding factor.
+As a supplier or service provider you have to make content available for customers to discover whenever it suits them.
 The contacts are directed inward, not outward.

-Events however, are outbound by nature.
+Events however, have a few outbound dimensions.
 If you want a large group of customers, resellers, developers or other stakeholders to gather under one roof and view your stageshow, try your products and enjoy your catering, you will need to invite them, remind them and activate them to actually join-in.

-At DDG Europe we have helped many clients organize stageshows and conferences that were recorded and shared online.
-Those webcasts were seen as additional activity, a spin-off.
-But since corona all the events we produce are primarily made to be broadcasted online.
+At DDG Europe we have helped many clients organize stage shows and conferences which are recorded and shared online.
+Those webcasts are usually seen as additional activity, a spin-off.
+Since corona all the events we produce are primarily made to be broadcasted online.
 Soon we expect to start with hybrid get-togethers: talkshows and presentations for selective audiences.
 But still with the intention to amplify that content online.